-The handshake will continue, but A requested a dynamic node name by setting flag DFLAG_NAME_ME.
-The dynamic node name of A is supplied at the end of the status message from B.
+The handshake will continue, but A requested a dynamic node name by setting flag DFLAG\NAME\ME.
+The dynamic node name of A is supplied at the end of the status message from B. The host name of A which was sent as Name in send name will be used by node B to generate the full dynamic node name.

-1 Slen=6 2 Nlen 's' Status='named:' Nlen Name
+1 Slen=6 2 Nlen 4 's' Status='named :' Nlen Name Creation

-Table .20: The format of the 'named:' status message
+Table .19: The format of the 'named:' status message

 Name is the full dynamic node name of A, as a string of bytes.
-Nlen is the byte length of the node name in 16bit big endian.
-Any extra data after the node Name must be accepted and ignored.
+Nlen is the byte length of the node name in 16-bit big endian.
+Creation is the incarnation identifier of node A generated by node B. Any extra data after the node Creation must be accepted and ignored.